Variety (linguistics): Idiolect

 An idiolect is a language variety typical of an individual person.
-An person's idiolect may be affected by contact with various regional or social dialects, professional registers and, in the case of multilinguals, various languages.
+A person's idiolect may be affected by contact with various regional or social dialects, professional registers and, in the case of multilinguals, various languages.

 For scholars who view language from the perspective of linguistic competence, essentially the knowledge of language and grammar that exists in the mind of a single language user is the idiolect.
 For scholars who regard language as a shared social practice, the idiolect is more like a dialect with a speech community of one person.